ShadowAya/anchor-card/README.md

 ## Usage

-To use the `hass-anchor-card`, you need to configure it with the following parameters:
+To use the `anchor-card`, you need to configure it with the following parameters:

 1. **anchor_id**: An identifier unique to each page.
    - This allows you to scroll directly to this card by using the URL parameter `anchor`.